redis/redis-doc/commands/time.md

-The `TIME` command returns the current server time as a two items lists: a Unix timestamp and the amount of microseconds already elapsed in the current second.
+The `TIME` command returns the current server time as a list with two items:

+1. The Unix timestamp in seconds.
+2. Microseconds count.

-Basically the interface is very similar to the one of the `gettimeofday` system call.
+Basically, the interface is very similar to that of the `gettimeofday` system call.

 @return

-@array-reply, specifically:

-A multi bulk reply containing two elements:

-* unix time in seconds.
-* microseconds.
+@array-reply, specifically, a two-element array consisting of the Unix timestamp in seconds and the microseconds' count.

 @examples